Frequently Asked Questions

 What do our graduates do?

-The graduating classes of 2009-2013 have produced 19 general pediatricians, 9 hospitalists and 23 fellows in a variety of specialties (including cardiology, critical care, emergency medicine, endocrinology, gastroenterology, hematology/oncology, infectious disease, nephrology, neonatology and pulmonology) at top tier institutions.)
+The graduating classes of 2010 through 2014 have produced 17 general pediatricians, 8 hospitalists and 23 fellows in a variety of specialties, including cardiology, critical care, emergency medicine, endocrinology, gastroenterology, hematology/oncology, infectious disease, nephrology, neonatology and pulmonology at top tier institutions.